 Need a ground beam design or piling layout?
 We cover everything from small residential project to large commercial projects.
 Click for more details.

-Welcome to the homepage of Andy Mann Structural Design, an established consulting structural engineering company based in the East Midlands that specialises in all aspects of structural
+Welcome to Andy Mann Structural Design Ltd, an established consulting structural engineering company based in the East Midlands that specialises in all aspects of structural

 engineering, from house extensions and loft conversions through to steel frames.
 Whether you're a domestic client looking for a loft conversion design or wondering what size floor joists or

 rafters you need for your extension, or a commercial customer requiring the design for a new warehouse, we can cater for you.

 We have implemented a fresh approach to structural engineering that provides a user friendly process via the website and an informative service by phone.
 Simply choose one of our services from the menu above or select the service you need from the list below, complete the quick online form and an engineer will be in contact shortly.